USB Logging

 If you are developing ZMK on a device that does not have a built in UART for debugging and log/console output,

-Zephyr can be configured to create a USB CDC ACM device and the direct all printk
+Zephyr can be configured to create a USB CDC ACM device and the direct all printk, console output, and log

 messages to that device instead.